RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

 It should be possible to introduce intermediaries between the client and server to help out with different aspects of communication.
 One example of this was mentioned in #3 above, where if an intermediate server gets a request it has already seen, instead of asking the end server for a new response, it may sometimes use the response from the last time something made that request.
-Another example would be that, when you make a cell phone call, your cell phone is talking to a nearby cell phone tower, which is _relaying_ the conversation between you and the other party.
+Another example would be that, when you look up a web site, your computer is likely talking to your home router, which is _relaying_ the conversation between you and the web site.
 REST requires that clients and servers should not assume that they are talking to each other _directly_, and must instead assume that intermediaries may be present[^6].

 #### The server is allowed to send _code_ to the client to help it interact with the resource
 The server is allowed to send a program (like JavaScript) to the client.
 Running that program should facilitate some specialized interaction with the resource not already built in to the browser.
-This is the only constraint that Fielding describes as "optional", reasoning "An optional constraint allows usto design an architecture that supports the desired behavior in the general case, but with the understanding that it may be disabled within some contexts."
+This is the only constraint that Fielding describes as "optional", reasoning "An optional constraint allows us to design an architecture that supports the desired behavior in the general case, but with the understanding that it may be disabled within some contexts."

 These six constraints represent the _entire_ set of requirements that Fielding says will enable a distributed